DDDeung/DDDeung/README.md

 -->

-👯 I’m currently learning in CUHKSZ.
+👯 I’m currently studying in CUHKSZ.

 🌱 I’m majoring in AI&Robotics.

 📫 How to reach me:hankydeung@gmail.com